christian-confalonieri/Biogas-Plant-FOR-2022-2023/README.md

 [![License: MIT][license-image]][license]

-This project is an optional activity of "Foundations of Operations Research", course of "**Computer Science and Engineering**" held at Politecnico di Milano (2022/2023).
+This project is an optional activity of "Foundations of Operations Research", course of "**Computer Science and Engineering**" (MSc) held at Politecnico di Milano (2022/2023).

 **Professor**: Federico Malucelli